iamhmh/smooth-scroll-vanilla/README.md

-# Simple Smooth Scroll in Vanilla CSS and JS
+# Smooth Horizontal Scroll in Vanilla CSS and JS

 This project implements a simple scroll effect using CSS and JavaScript.